ServiceStack/ServiceStackVS/angular-spa.md

 ## AngularJS Single Page App Template

-**AngularJS App** is a new template in [ServiceStackVS](https://github.com/ServiceStack/ServiceStack/wiki/Creating-your-first-project) that provides a modern opinionated web technology stack for developing rich Single Page Apps with [AngularJS](https://angularjs.org/) and ServiceStack.
+**AngularJS App** is a template in [ServiceStackVS](https://github.com/ServiceStack/ServiceStack/wiki/Creating-your-first-project) that provides a modern opinionated web technology stack for developing rich Single Page Apps with [AngularJS](https://angularjs.org/) and ServiceStack.

 ### The trend towards a JavaScript-based Client Build system